East Pocket Road

 27: Camping Spur Intersection (16.8mi)

 Continue straight past this camping spur to continue on to the Edge of the World.
-If the Edge of the World is full, or your tired of driving, this camping area can give similar views.
+If the Edge of the World is full, or you're tired of driving, this camping area can give similar views.

 29: Camp Spur Intersection (18.1mi)